Thursday, May 28, 2026

 The “Front” tiers are new levels created by FIFA this spring that take precedence over other seats in Categories 1 and 2, which were previously the highest tier of tickets available.
 The move has been highly criticized by fans who paid for Category 1 and 2 believing they would be getting the best seats in the building, only to be placed behind a new category of seats.

-Group stage matches featuring the three host nations have consistently been some of the most expensive of the tournament, and those prices have increased from where they were initially set in the fall.
+Group-stage matches featuring the three host nations have consistently been some of the most expensive of the tournament, and those prices have increased from where they were initially set in the fall.
 But this strategy has not translated to sales.
-One user on X posted a screenshot of 132 tickets available in one section alone for the U.S.–Turkey match.
+One user on X posted a screenshot of 132 tickets available in one section alone for the U.S.-Turkey match.

-Prices also remained high on Thursday for openers for the Mexican and Canadian teams.
+Prices also remained high Thursday for openers for the Mexican and Canadian teams.
 For Mexico’s opener against South Africa, the only available non-ADA seat was a $2,985 Category 1 ticket.

 Canada’s opener against Bosnia and Herzegovina was priced at $3,360 in Front Category 1, $2,240 in Category 1, $1,645 in Category 2, and $980 in Category 3.

-For the July 19 final in New Jersey, the options were $32,970 for a Front Category 1 ticket, or $10,415 for a Front Category 3 ticket.
+For the July 19 final in New Jersey, the options were $32,970 for a Front Category 1 ticket or $10,415 for a Front Category 3 ticket.

-FIFA president Gianni Infantino defended the high ticket prices earlier this week, saying “we have to apply market rates,” and that 25% of group stage match tickets cost less than $300.
+FIFA president Gianni Infantino defended the high ticket prices earlier this week, saying “we have to apply market rates,” and that 25% of group-stage match tickets cost less than $300.

 “You cannot go to watch in the U.S. a college game, not even speaking about a top professional game of a certain level, for less than $300,” Infantino said.
-(A spokesperson later said he was referring to college football.).
+(A spokesperson later said he was referring to college football.)
 “And this is the World Cup.”

-Infantino also stressed that it does not control prices on its official resale platform.
+Infantino also stressed it does not control prices on its official resale platform.
 But prices have actually been falling on secondary resale sites, multiple outlets have reported.

 In addition to high ticket prices, New Yorkers traveling to games at MetLife Stadium are shelling out on transportation.
-Fans have two main ways to attend the game: they can ride the host committee’s $80 bus, or take New Jersey Transit for $105 round-trip.
+Fans have two main ways to attend the game: They can ride the host committee’s $80 bus or take New Jersey Transit for $105 round-trip.
 Other host cities with high World Cup transit costs include Boston, whose train will be $80, and Miami’s Brightline, which will be $151.

 Mamdani has been an outspoken critic of FIFA’s pricing for the World Cup since before taking office in January.
 In September, the then-candidate said FIFA should get rid of dynamic pricing, put a cap on resale tickets, and set aside 15% of tickets for locals.